testor2897/Ellipse-Regression-Editor/README.md

 ## Start with *fitEllipse.py*

 The program is started directly with fitEllipse.py (requirements see above).
+Dialogs can be closed by pressing &lt;*ESC*&gt; key.

 If *tkintertable* is installed a GUI is shown: